 This Physical Therapist Assistant Program Handbook has been developed to introduce you to the policies and requirements of our program.
 Please read the information carefully.
-Once you have completed and understand the materials provided in this package, please sign the enclosed statements and return them to Kim-Laura Boyle, PTA Program Director (kboyle@ccsnh.edu).
+Once you have completed and understand the materials provided in this package, you will be asked to sign and return the enclosed signature sheets as part of one of your courses in your first, fall semester.
+It is your responsibility to have read and understand the policies before signing anything.
 We encourage you to ask any questions you have about program policies prior to starting in the program.